Vida Arena: Inauguration

 The arena was officially inaugurated on 17 September 2011, in an ice hockey game between Växjö Lakers and Linköpings HC.
 The arena tickets for the game were outsold within just one hour, with the Lakers' marketing manager speculating that they could have sold out two arenas.
 Former Växjö Lakers crowd favorite Shjon Podein watched the game live in the arena.
 Linköping won the game 4–2 in front of 5,502 spectators.
 However, the Lakers' premier game on 13 September, on away ice against Frölunda HC, was shown on the Vida Arena's Jumbotron in front of 2,400 spectators, with free entrance, as a preview of the Vida Arena experience and a test of the arena's technical features.
 Frölunda won the game 2–0.

 Arenastaden

 Vida Arena is part of the sports complex Arenastaden ("the Arena city"), which also includes a new football stadium, a floorball arena, and an arena for athletics.
 Vida Arena is connected with Växjö Ishall, an old arena inaugurated in 1970 which, since a renovation which took place in 2006, has a capacity of 4,000 spectators.

 Other events

 Vida Arena hosted the first semifinal of Melodifestivalen 2012 on 4 February 2012.
 This was the third time that Växjö hosted a Melodifestivalen stage, after 2002 and 2005 (both times in Tipshallen).
+The venue also hosted the third heat of Melodifestivalen 2024.